sumanthculli/aws-samples/docs/ITSM.md

     *   The agent will run continuously, polling the Kubernetes API server for changes or receiving real-time updates.
 It will then handle the logic of creating, updating, or deleting CIs in your CMDB based on the state of the EKS cluster.

+Yes, it is absolutely possible for a CMDB system to directly invoke the EKS cluster's API endpoints to retrieve information about pods, namespaces, and Custom Resource Definitions (CRDs).
+This is a "pull" model where the CMDB is the active component initiating the data collection.

+Here’s a detailed breakdown of how this can be achieved:

+### **How It Works: The Big Picture**

+1.  **API Endpoint Exposure**: By default, the Amazon EKS cluster API server has a public endpoint that is accessible from the internet.
+You can also configure private access to keep all communication within your VPC.
+2.  **Authentication**: Your CMDB system needs to authenticate with the EKS API server.
+Since direct username/password authentication isn't the standard, EKS leverages AWS Identity and Access Management (IAM) for secure authentication.
+The primary mechanism for this is **IAM Roles for Service Accounts (IRSA)**.
+3.  **Authorization**: Once authenticated, the CMDB system's requests are subject to Kubernetes Role-Based Access Control (RBAC).
+This means you need to grant the specific IAM role the necessary permissions within the Kubernetes cluster to read the required resources.
+4.  **API Invocation**: With authentication and authorization in place, the CMDB system can make standard RESTful API calls to the specific Kubernetes API endpoints for namespaces, pods, and CRDs.

+### **Steps to Implement This Pull Model**

+Here is a step-by-step guide to setting this up:

+#### **Step 1: Configure EKS API Server Endpoint Access**

+*   **Public Access**: By default, your EKS cluster's API server has a public endpoint.
+For enhanced security, you should restrict access to this endpoint to specific IP addresses, such as the outbound IP of your CMDB system.
+*   **Private Access**: For a more secure setup, you can enable private endpoint access.
+This means the API server is only accessible from within the cluster's VPC.
+If your CMDB is outside of this VPC, you would need to set up a connection through a bastion host, VPN, or AWS PrivateLink.

+#### **Step 2: Set Up Authentication via IAM**

+The most secure and recommended method is to use IAM Roles for Service Accounts (IRSA).

+1.  **Create an IAM OIDC Provider for your Cluster**: If you don't already have one, you need to create an OIDC identity provider for your EKS cluster.
+This allows your cluster to receive OIDC JSON web tokens for authentication.
+2.  **Create an IAM Role**: Create an IAM role that your CMDB system will assume.
+3.  **Establish Trust**: Configure the IAM role's trust relationship to allow a specific IAM user (representing your CMDB) to assume this role.

+#### **Step 3: Grant Permissions with Kubernetes RBAC**

+Your CMDB needs permission to read resources inside the Kubernetes cluster.

+1.  **Create a `ClusterRole`**: Define a `ClusterRole` in Kubernetes that grants read-only access to the desired resources.

+    ```yaml
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: ClusterRole
+    metadata:
+      name: cmdb-reader
+    rules:
+    - apiGroups: [""]
+      resources: ["pods", "namespaces"]
+      verbs: ["get", "list", "watch"]
+    - apiGroups: ["apiextensions.k8s.io"]
+      resources: ["customresourcedefinitions"]
+      verbs: ["get", "list", "watch"]
+    - apiGroups: ["*"] # Or specify the API groups of your CRDs
+      resources: ["*"] # Or specify your custom resource kinds
+      verbs: ["get", "list", "watch"]
+    ```

+2.  **Create a `ClusterRoleBinding`**: Bind the `ClusterRole` to the IAM role you created.
+You will need to map the IAM role to a Kubernetes user or group in the `aws-auth` ConfigMap in the `kube-system` namespace.

+#### **Step 4: CMDB Invocation of EKS API**

+Your CMDB system can now make authenticated API calls.

+1.  **Generate a Token**: The CMDB system, using the credentials of its IAM user, will assume the designated IAM role and then generate a token by calling the AWS STS (`AssumeRoleWithWebIdentity`) or by using the AWS CLI (`aws eks get-token`).
+This token will be used as a bearer token in the API requests.
+2.  **Make API Calls**: The CMDB can then make standard HTTPS GET requests to the Kubernetes API endpoints.
+    *   **List all namespaces**: `GET /api/v1/namespaces`
+    *   **List all pods in all namespaces**: `GET /api/v1/pods`
+    *   **List all CRDs**: `GET /apis/apiextensions.k8s.io/v1/customresourcedefinitions`
+    *   **List all instances of a specific CRD**: `GET /apis/<group>/<version>/<crd-plural-name>`

+### **Considerations for this Approach**

+*   **Network Security**: You must have a secure network path from your CMDB to the EKS API server.
+Using a private endpoint and AWS PrivateLink is the most secure option.
+*   **Credential Management**: The initial IAM user credentials that the CMDB uses to assume the role must be managed securely.
+*   **API Throttling**: Be mindful of the rate at which your CMDB polls the API server to avoid performance issues.
+*   **Complexity**: This method requires a good understanding of both AWS IAM and Kubernetes RBAC.

+Some CMDBs, like ServiceNow, have specific connectors (e.g., Service Graph Connector for AWS) that can automate much of this process, often using a bastion host to run `kubectl` commands.